A Nurses Examination of Conscience

 - Do I respect common property?
 Have I destroyed it or misappropriated it?
 Have I returned everything I have borrowed?

-- What is my attitude towards my own status and the status of my colleagues?
-Do I have the courage to intervene with legitimate demands for its improvement?
+- What is my attitude towards my own welfare and the welfare of my colleagues?
+Do I have the courage to intervene with legitimate demands for improvement?
 Do I take part in strikes or have I encouraged others to participate?
 Have I received money or other remuneration dishonestly?
 This could have been ‘compensation’ or a bonus upon leaving a hospital, or for complaining about harsh conditions.
 Did I take money in advance “to better care for a hospital patient”, or did I negotiate a fee with a family for compensation later, while on a salary; do I understand that this is simply a bribe?
 Do I suggest the use of medications which I want to promote, although they are not needed?
 Perhaps I ask too high a price for medicines which I received for sale?
 Maybe I demanded too high a fee for private practice, not taking into account the financial resources of the sick?
 Despite a low salary do I work without reproach?

-- How do I respond to the request to work extra hours – in the case of a standing in for someone, or an epidemic, or the need for additional home visits, or staying on with a seriously ill patient?
+- How do I respond to the request to work extra hours – in the case of standing in for someone, or an epidemic, or the need for additional home visits, or staying on with a seriously ill patient?

 - Do I look after for my own health?
 Do I exhaust myself unnecessarily, claiming recklessly that “Nothing will happen to me”?
 Is my life style undermining my strength to work?